SJ23 Tech Tip G07, (Updated 2024-08-07) Bob Schimmel

 • Future Wax - Returns shine to old fibreglass non-skid areas.

 • NIKWAX Rope Proof - If you want sheets & halyards to stay lighter in the rain and spray, Rope Proof can definitely help.
-39% Less weight gain after dunking.
+39% less weight gain after dunking.
 Subtle but unmistakable improvement in handling and a reduction in snarling.
 A treatment lasts about a year.
 Cold weather sailors will find big improvement as treated halyards run free and sheets aren't stuck to the deck.
 In addition, squeaking on the drum is reduced and the line tends to slip off and run through blocks a bit easier.

 • Pledge Furniture Polish - To preserve clear vinyl windows.
 Use the plain stuff not "Lemon Pledge."